GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/graphics_counter_tables_gfx12.rst

     "L0TagConflictReadStalledCycles", "Discrete, Streaming", "Items", "The number of cycles read operations from the L0 cache are stalled due to tag conflicts."
     "L0TagConflictWriteStalledCycles", "Discrete, Streaming", "Items", "The number of cycles write operations to the L0 cache are stalled due to tag conflicts."
     "L0TagConflictAtomicStalledCycles", "Discrete, Streaming", "Items", "The number of cycles atomic operations on the L0 cache are stalled due to tag conflicts."
+    "L2CacheHit", "Discrete, Streaming", "Percentage", "The percentage of read or write requests that hit the data in the L2 cache.
+The L2 cache is shared by many blocks across the GPU, including the Command Processor, Geometry Engine, all WGPs, all Render Backends, and others.
+Each request is 128 bytes in size.
+Value range: 0% (no hit) to 100% (optimal)."

 GlobalMemory Group
 %%%%%%%%%%%%%%%%%%